Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited mode, and a decrease in the orbital period

-{Astronomical Institute, University of Wroc\l aw, Kopernika 11, 51-622 Wroc\l aw, Poland\\ \and Astronomical Observatory, University of Warsaw, Al. Ujazdowskie 4, 00-478 Warszawa, Poland\\ } \abstract {Eccentric ellipsoidal variables (aka heartbeat stars) is a class of eccentric binaries in which proximity effects, tidal distortion due to time-dependent tidal potential in particular, lead to measurable photometric variability close to the periastron passage.
-Varying tidal potential may also give rise to tidally-excited oscillations (TEOs), which are forced eigenmodes with frequencies close to the integer multiples of the orbital frequency.
-TEOs may play an important role in the dynamical evolution of massive eccentric systems.} {Our study is aimed at detection of TEOs and characterisation of the long-term behaviour of their amplitudes and frequencies in the extreme-amplitude heartbeat star MACHO\,80.7443.1718, consisting of a blue supergiant and a late O-type massive dwarf.} {We use two seasons of Transiting Exoplanet Survey Satellite (TESS) observations of the target to obtain new 30-min cadence photometry by means of the difference image analysis of TESS full-frame images.
-In order to extend the analysis to longer time scales, we supplement the TESS data with 30-years long ground-based photometry of the target.
-Both TESS and ground-based photometry is carefully analysed by means of Fourier techniques to detect TEOs, examine long-term stability of their amplitudes and frequencies, and characterise other types of variability in the system.} {We confirm detection of the known $n=23$, 25, and 41 TEOs and announce detection of two new TEOs, with $n=24$ and 230, in the photometry of MACHO\,80.7443.1718.
-Amplitudes of all TEOs were found to vary on a time scale of years or months.
-For $n=25$ TEO amplitude and frequency changes are related, which may indicate that the main cause of the amplitude drop of this TEO in TESS observations is the change of its frequency and increase of detuning parameter.
+{Astronomical Institute, University of Wroc\l aw, Kopernika 11, 51-622 Wroc\l aw, Poland\\ \and Astronomical Observatory, University of Warsaw, Al. Ujazdowskie 4, 00-478 Warszawa, Poland\\ } \abstract {Eccentric ellipsoidal variables (also known as heartbeat stars) is a class of eccentric binaries in which proximity effects, and tidal distortion due to time-dependent tidal potential in particular, lead to measurable photometric variability close to the periastron passage.
+Varying tidal potential may also give rise to tidally excited oscillations (TEOs), which are forced eigenmodes with frequencies close to the integer multiples of the orbital frequency.
+TEOs may play an important role in the dynamical evolution of massive eccentric systems.} {Our study is aimed at detecting TEOs and characterising the long-term behaviour of their amplitudes and frequencies in the extreme-amplitude heartbeat star MACHO\,80.7443.1718, consisting of a blue supergiant and a late O-type massive dwarf.} {We used two seasons of Transiting Exoplanet Survey Satellite (TESS) observations of the target to obtain new 30-min cadence photometry by means of the difference image analysis of TESS full-frame images.
+In order to extend the analysis to longer timescales, we supplemented the TESS data with 30-year long ground-based photometry of the target.
+Both TESS and ground-based photometry are carefully analysed by means of Fourier techniques in order to detect TEOs, examine the long-term stability of their amplitudes and frequencies, and characterise other types of variability in the system.} {We confirm the detection of the known $n=23$, 25, and 41 TEOs and announce the detection of two new TEOs, with $n=24$ and 230, in the photometry of MACHO\,80.7443.1718.
+Amplitudes of all TEOs were found to vary on a timescale of years or months.
+For $n=25$, the TEO amplitude and frequency changes are related, which may indicate that the main cause of the amplitude drop in this TEO in TESS observations is the change in its frequency and increase in its detuning parameter.
 The light curve of the $n=230$ TEO is strongly non-sinusoidal.
 Its high frequency may indicate that the oscillation is a strange mode.
-Stochastic variability observed in the target fits well the behaviour observed in massive stars and independently confirms that the primary is an evolved star.
-We also find that the orbital period of the system decreases at the rate of about 11\,s\,(yr)$^{-1}$, which can be explained by a significant mass loss or mass transfer in the system with a possible contribution from tidal dissipation.} {Discovery of variable amplitudes and frequencies of TEOs prompt for similar studies in other eccentric elliptical variables with TEOs.
+Stochastic variability observed in the target fits the behaviour observed in massive stars well and independently confirms that the primary is an evolved star.
+We also find that the orbital period of the system decreases at a rate of about 11\,s\,(yr)$^{-1}$.
+This can be explained by several phenomena: a significant mass loss, mass transfer between components, tidal dissipation, and the presence of a tertiary in the system.
+All of these phenomena may contribute to the observed changes.} {The discovery of variable amplitudes and frequencies of TEOs prompts for similar studies in other eccentric elliptical variables with TEOs.
 Long-term photometric monitoring of these targets is also desirable.
 The results we obtained pose a challenge for theory.
 In particular, it needs to be explained why $n=230$ TEO is excited.
-In a general context, studies of long-term behaviour of TEOs may help to explain the role of TEOs in the dynamical evolution of massive eccentric systems.} \keywords{binaries: close -- stars: early-type -- stars: massive -- stars: oscillations -- stars: individual: MACHO\,80.7443.1718} \titlerunning{Tidally-excited oscillations in MACHO\,80.7443.1718} \authorrunning{Ko{\l}aczek-Szyma\'nski et al.}
+In a general context, studies on the long-term behaviour of TEOs may help to explain the role of TEOs in the dynamical evolution of massive eccentric systems.} \keywords{binaries: close -- stars: early-type -- stars: massive -- stars: oscillations -- stars: individual: MACHO\,80.7443.1718} \titlerunning{Tidally excited oscillations in MACHO\,80.7443.1718} \authorrunning{Ko{\l}aczek-Szyma\'nski et al.}